"Hi Ernie, I just wanted to let you know how very happy I am with my 3 paintings

 Warmest regards, --- Linda Duggan, Sydney

-beautiful and imaginative.
-I did not realize I was smiling as I went
+"Your work is beautiful and imaginative.
+I did not realize I was smiling

-painting Snake Road last week and we have been soaking up its warmth here
+"We received your painting Snake Road last week and we have been soaking up its

-in our beginnings of winter.
-It's interesting how this low-key painting can
+warmth here in our beginnings of winter.
+It's interesting how this low-key

-pull you strongly into its rhythms and make you feel you're standing in the
+painting can pull you strongly into its rhythms and make you feel you're

-places where I feel the pull of the earth and rocks.
-I wish I had thought
+where I feel the pull of the earth and rocks.
+I wish I had thought of

-of showing you our photos of these areas while you were here.
-Especially
+showing you our photos of these areas while you were here.
+Especially the

 formations are so elemental and moving.
 It's a place full of spiritual